mjwarrior/houserules/README.md

     - Gametime/TV-time may be used only during the weekend
     - Each child allotted 2 hour Gametime/TV-time per weekday (non-transferable)
     - Unused weekday gametime allotment is lost after 8pm
+    - Rules are not retro-active (can't enforce a rule until it's written)